-In-house or agency side, your number one job is sales.
-If the company doesn’t see the value of SEO, then all of your projects will lose resources and prioritization to whatever the company considers more important.
+If the company you’re working with doesn’t see the value of SEO, you’ll lose resources and prioritization to whatever the company considers more important.

 - The average top-ranking page also ranks in the top 10 search results for nearly 1,000 other relevant keywords.
 (Ahrefs).
 This can help sell the idea that content should cover a topic in-depth.

-Again, your messaging has to be sticky if you want people to remember who you are and for them to care about SEO.
+Bottom line: you need sticky messaging if you want people to remember you and care about SEO.

 Enterprise resources and planning